mavjav-edu/pcc/chapter_20/README.md

 # Styling And Deploying An App

+In this chapter we’ll style the project in a simple but professional manner and then deploy it to a live server so anyone in the world can make an account.

+For the styling we’ll use the Bootstrap library, a collection of tools for styling web applications so they look professional on all modern devices, from a large flat-screen monitor to a smartphone.
+To do this, we’ll use the django-bootstrap3 app, which will also give you practice using apps made by other Django developers.

+We’ll deploy Learning Log using Heroku, a site that lets you push your project to one of its servers, making it available to anyone with an Internet connection.
+We’ll also start using a version control system called Git to track changes to the project.

+<a id="page_456"></a>When you’re finished with Learning Log, you’ll be able to develop simple web applications, make them look good, and deploy them to a live server.
+You’ll also be able to use more advanced learning resources as you develop your skills.

 - [Deploying a Project to Heroku](#deploying-a-project-to-heroku)
   - [Making a Heroku Account](#making-a-heroku-account)
   - [Installing the Heroku Toolbelt](#installing-the-heroku-toolbelt)